 We selected the BaByliss Eco hairdryer because whilst it has exceptionally low energy consumption its high performance is not impaired.

 The lighting in the guest rooms is, as you would expect, all low energy.
 The ceiling downlights use 7 watts each (a traditional halogen downlight would typically use 50 watts) and the bedside lamps use a fraction of that of a normal bulb.
 The ceiling lights can also be dimmed by rocking the on/off switch (to three lower levels, before reaching full brightness again) thus using even less energy.
+We are proud to say that we have reviewed our lighting policy in 2012 and have now installed LED lights in our bathrooms and most of our ground floor.

 All our baths are reclaimed original cast iron Victorian baths.
 They were restored to their former glory by Unique Enameling near Halifax.